-Head Start/Early Head Start positions which become vacant or newly established will generally be publicized by posting outside the Human Resource office and on our website under "Employment".
+Positions which become vacant or newly established will generally be publicized by posting outside the Human Resource office and on our website under "Employment".
 Anyone wishing to apply for a new and/or different position must apply online through Frontline Education - Applicant Tracking.
-All applications must be up to date and completed in its entirety.
+All applications must be up to date and completed in their entirety.